 Constantine Arvanitopoulos is a former Minister of Education, and Professor of International Relations at the Department of International and European Studies at Panteion University, Athens.
 He is a graduate of Panteion University and holds an MA and a PhD in International Relations from the School of International Service, American University, Washington DC.

-He has been Lecturer on International Relations and Comparative Politics at the School of International Service at the American University (1987-89), Post-doctoral Fellow at the Center for European Studies at Harvard University (1990-92) and Assistant Professor of Government and European Politics at the Department of Public and International Affairs at George Mason University (1992-95).
+- Lecturer on International Relations and Comparative Politics at the School of International Service at the American University (1987-89), Post-doctoral Fellow at the Center for European Studies at Harvard University (1990-92), and Assistant Professor of Government and European Politics at the Department of Public and International Affairs at George Mason University (1992-95).

-His latest appointments include the following: Member of the Greek Parliament with New Democracy.
+- Member of the Greek Parliament with New Democracy.
 He served as Minister of Education from June 2012 until June, 2014.
-During his tenure as Minister of Education he run the Presidency of the European Council (level of Ministers of Education) for 6 months (1/1/2014 – 31/6/2014) and was in close cooperation with the European Commissioner for Education, Culture, Multilingualism and Youth, for the support of Erasmus+ Initiatives for policy innovation.
+During his tenure as Minister of Education he ran the Presidency of the European Council (level of Ministers of Education) for 6 months (1/1/2014 – 31/6/2014) and was in close cooperation with the European Commissioner for Education, Culture, Multilingualism and Youth, for the support of Erasmus+ Initiatives for policy innovation.

-On November 11, 2011 he was appointed Alternate Minister of Education, Lifelong Learning and Religion in the coalition Government of Lucas Papademos; he was appointed on November 11, 2011.
+- Alternate Minister of Education, Lifelong Learning, and Religion in the coalition Government of Lucas Papademos; he was appointed on November 11, 2011.